uu-infomcv/labs/lab2/cnn_lab_2.md

 ### Creating custom callbacks

 Open the file `lr_callbacks.py`.
 As you will see, you can create a custom callback function by extending the base class `callbacks.Callback`.
-The base class has access to model's properties through `self.model`.
+The base class has access to the model's properties through `self.model`.
 The fist task will be to log the internal state of the model at the end of each epoch.

 Start with the `InternalStateHistory` class:
 ```